Marlins vs. Dodgers: Odds, spread, over/under - August 19

 |Bet on this game with PointsBet!

-Wanting to bet on the Marlins and Dodgers matchup but aren't sure how to get started?
-Here's a quick primer.
-Some of the most common betting types include the moneyline, run line, and total.
-A moneyline bet means that you think one of the teams -- the Marlins (+120), for example -- will win.
-It's that easy!
-If the Marlins win, and you bet $10, you'd get $22.00 back.
+If you're wanting to wager on the Marlins and Dodgers matchup but would like some assistance with how to get started, here's a quick rundown.
+Wagering on the moneyline, run line, and total are some of the most common ways to place bets.
+A moneyline bet means that you think one of the teams -- say, the Marlins (+155) -- will win the game.
+Pretty simple, right?
+If you bet $10 with those odds, and they end up winning the game, you'd get $25.50 back in your pocket.

-Plus, there are lots of other ways to play, such as player props (will Luis Arraez hit a homer?), parlays (combining picks from multiple games to multiply your winnings), and more.
-For more details on the many different ways you can play, check out the BetMGM website and app.
+There are lots of other ways to play, too.
+You can wager on player props (will Luis Arraez get a hit?), parlays (combining picks from different games to multiply your potential winnings), and more.
+For more details on the many different ways you can bet, check out the BetMGM app and website.

 Ready to place your bet?
 Click here and enter bonus code "GNPLAY" to claim your BetMGM promo today.